 This is a one-semester course for seniors and is REQUIRED FOR GRADUATION from Center High School.
-This course is a practical approach to personal finance principles and offers basic understanding of the following: spending, saving, budgeting, borrowing, lending, and investing money; credit and debit cards; credit reports/scores; identity theft; insurance; compound interest; retirement; and investments.
-Students will create a personal finance plan including goals, budgets, and a savings plan.
+This course is a practical approach to personal finance principles.
+Offers a basic understanding of spending, saving, budgeting, borrowing, lending and investing money; credit and debit cards, credit reports/scores, identity theft, insurance, compound interest, retirement, estate planning, and investments.
+The social, psychological, and economic issues related to financial planning will be explored in addition to calculating the financial impacts of their decisions.
+This course will emphasize the principles to develop economic decision-making skills.
+Students will create a personal financial plan, including goals, budgets and a savings plan.
 Additional hours are dedicated to college and career readiness.
 This includes, but is not limited to, personality testing, career matching, college exploration, merit based scholarship submission, FAFSA submission, and Cal Grant submission.
 Guest speakers will include industry experts, college admission representatives, and military officers and enlisted recruits.

-Some sections of this course are offered as dual-enrollment with Sierra College and are titled PERSONAL MONEY MANAGEMENT.
+Some sections of this course are offered as dual-enrollment with Sierra College and are titled PERSONAL FINANCE.
 A dual enrollment course provides senior students the opportunity to earn credit for their high school diploma and simultaneously earn credit toward a college transcript if placed in a designated section.

-PERSONAL MONEY 720505
+PERSONAL FINANCE 720505

-MANAGEMENT (DUAL-ENROLLME NT)
+(DUAL-ENROLLMENT)

 Semester (5 credits)

-[12] pendii ng UC / CSU
+[12] UC / CSU (g)

-This one-semester course is a practical approach to personal finance principles and offers a basic understanding of spending, saving, budgeting, borrowing, lending and investing money.
+This is a one-semester course for seniors and is REQUIRED FOR GRADUATION from Center High School.
+The course is a practical approach to personal finance principles and offers a basic understanding of spending, saving, budgeting, borrowing, lending and investing money.
 This course also covers credit and debit cards, credit reports and scores, identity theft, insurance, compound interest, retirement, and investments.
 Students will create a personal financial plan including goals, budgets, and a savings plan.
+Additional hours are dedicated to college and career readiness.
+This includes, but is not limited to, personality testing, career matching, college exploration, merit based scholarship submission, FAFSA submission, and Cal Grant submission.
+Guest speakers will include industry experts, college admission representatives, and military officers and enlisted recruiters.
 This course is offered as a dual-enrollment with Sierra College.
 A dual enrollment course provides senior students the opportunity to earn credit for their high school diploma and simultaneously earn credit toward a college transcript.
-This class earns 3 CSU transferable units.
+This class earns 3 UC/CSU transferable units.

-DISPATCHER / CALL CENTER / 720911
+DISPATCHER / CALL CENTER / CUST.

-CUST.
 SERV.
 TRAINING I

-Year (10 credits)

-[11 / 12]

 Students will be trained for direct entry into a career as a 911 Dispatcher, a Call Center Dispatcher (AAA or OnStar), alarm companies call-taker (ADT, First Response), or as a Customer Service call center representative (Verizon, J. C. Penney).
 Successful completion of this program would offer entry into a job that pays over \$20 per hour to start (\$38,534 to \$41,510) as a 911 Dispatcher (before overtime!) or as a call center, alarm center, or customer service call-taker.
 This program prepares the student to meet the minimum qualifications for a call-center employee: 35 wpm typing certificate, high school diploma, and passage of a written test, background check, psychological evaluation, and interview.
 Course activities will provide the student with real-life simulation training to be prepared for the environment of a multi-tasking job using telephone, radio, and alarm-system communications while accessing a response computer program (ordering or dispatching) and taking information from a caller into a second computer program simultaneously.
 All of this is done while the trainee gives lifesaving information to the caller until the response arrives.

 Juniors who take DCCCST 1 may take DCCCST 2 as a senior, qualifying for supervisory-level training.